A few months ago, a Twitter user shared a since-deleted tweet with her followers. She asked the question:

 5. Public Cunnilingus?

 Honestly, I never knew black people did this.
 I never knew ANYONE still did this.
-But yeah, if you’re going to share pictures of you with your head up your wife’s dress, there’s a 7/10 chance of it going viral.
+But yeah, if you’re going to share pictures of yourself with your head up your wife’s dress, there’s a 7/10 chance of it going viral.

-I just hope it was fresh down there, because weddings can be hot and sticky places.
+I just hope it was fresh down there because weddings can be hot and sticky places.

 6. Practice Some Domestic Abuse